The Pharmacy Assurance process coordinates a single

-Pharmacy Assurance will be a component of HRA and HCRW Approval once a phased implementation is completed.
-Until then, Pharmacy Assurance will remain an optional separate process.
+Assurance.
+It will be a component of HRA and HCRW Approval once the phased implementation is

 What are the benefits of this process?

-- give greater clarity to sponsors and study teams at the outset about the information requirements for sites to review and set up studies by standardising the pharmacy technical review process
+- giving greater clarity to sponsors and study teams at the outset about the information requirements for pharmacy departments to review and set up studies by standardising the pharmacy technical review process

 - releasing staff time currently spent on completing parallel reviews so that they can focus on capacity and capability and set-up activities